mz3r0/txtbuilder/README.md

 ### Prompt generation for AI tools.

-TXTB can be used to generate prompts for Midjourney by placing various phrases in one line separated by commas, basically CSV format.
+TXTB can be used to generate prompts for Midjourney by placing various phrases in one line separated by commas (CSV format).
 All values are added into a set.
 If we create two sets, we can then reference them inside a combination generator prompt (what a name!).
 The set references act as placeholders and the result will be all combinations of the base prompt but with each placeholder replaced by values from each set.

 In short, it can create prompts with parameter combinations.